 - Below data for the elevations should be generally followed.

 - Underside the base plate of Structural steel: Min150 mm. above HP of finished grade/paving.

-- Stair or ladder pads: Min75 mm. above HP of finished grade/paving.
+- Stair or ladder pads: Minimum 75 mm. above HP of finished grade/paving.

 - Top of Pedestal of Vessel & Tower: Min300 mm. above HP of finished grade/paving.

-- Top of Pump pedestal: Min200 mm. above HP of finished grade/paving.
+- Top of Pump pedestal: Minimum 200 mm. above HP of finished grade/paving.

 Insulation & Fire Proofing considerations in plant layout

-- Fireproofing requirements for pipe rack, vessel supports, process structure should be considered as these reduce the clearances with access, pipework, instrument & electrical equipment.
+- Fireproofing requirements for pipe racks, vessel supports, and process structure should be considered as these reduce the clearances with access, pipework, instrument & electrical equipment.

 - Proper insulation thickness should be considered for pipework & equipment clearances.